stellar/scp-proofs/README.md

 committed.
 Thus, by Invariant 3 and Quorum Intersection, no intertwined node confirmed `(n,v)` as committed, which is a contradiction.

 Using the auxiliary conjectures present in the `safety` isolate in `SCP-safety.ivy`, Ivy reaches the same conclusion automatically and successfully validates that the safety property holds.

+Note that the agreement property relies only on properties of accepted and confirmed statements (i.e. nodes could vote arbitrarily and safety would not be violated).

 ## Liveness

+In addition to the cascade theorem, two ingredients allow intact nodes in SCP to eventually confirm a value as committed: First, SCP never enters a deadlock in which contradictory statements prevent anything from being accepted as prepared.
+This is ensured by the property P1 described below.
+Second, the timeout mechanism ensures that, if the system becomes synchronous, intact nodes are able to synchronize their ballot numbers and spend enough time together in the each ballot to allow the protocol to converge.

-The liveness properties of SCP follow from the cascade theorem and from a key safety property: (P1) if there is a quorum-of-intact `Q` whose intact members all vote to commit `(b,v)`, then no value different from `v` is accepted as prepared in later ballots.
+The safety property P1 states that: if there is a quorum-of-intact `Q` whose intact members all vote to commit `(b,v)`, then no value different from `v` is accepted as prepared in later ballots.
+This means that at most a single value `v` can be ever be accepted as committed by intact nodes.

 Property P1 rules out scenarios where nodes would not be able to accept any new statements because past accepted contradictory statements prevent them from accepting any new statement.

 We prove Property P1 in the isolate `safety_2` of `SCP-safety.ivy`.
 Relying on Property P1, we formally prove two liveness properties that we now discuss.

+Note that property P1 is not needed to prove agreement.

 In what follows, we always assume as a baseline that communication between intact nodes is reliable (i.e. messages are never lost) but can take an